maxwolf621/DataBaseNote/DataBaseLeetCode/solution.md

 ## Reported Posts --

+Assume today is `2019-07-05`.
 Write an SQL query that reports the number of posts reported yesterday for each report reason.
-- Assume today is `2019-07-05`.
 ```diff
  Actions table:
   +---------+---------+-------------+--------+--------+